In the Blood0

 Like most writers, I find pictures often help the words along.
 Some images get under your skin more than others.
 I can’t pretend that A World Between Us started with this beautiful print.
 But its appearance in my life felt serendipitous, and I’ve loved living with it for the last few years.

-If you’re wondering, it’s a medical education poster (chart 4 of a histology/embryology series to be precise) and it illustrates cross-sections of blood cells and muscle fibres (I think!)
+If you’re wondering, it’s a medical education poster (chart 4 of a histology/embryology series to be precise) and it illustrates cross-sections of blood cells and bone marrow (I think!)
 I gave up biology far too young, at thirteen, and when I look at these images I’m drawn to their colour combinations and abstract patterns more than anything else.
 I find it hard to make sense of what they represent.
 Just a glimpse at the wall on my way from my laptop to the kettle has often kept me on track with my writing.

 I came across the print in a sale at a friend of a friend’s house, soon after starting work on the Spanish Civil War when I was just finding my way into an idea for a plot.
 After reading about the medical innovations developed by Republican doctors, particularly their life-saving innovations in front-line blood transfusion techniques, I quickly became fixated.
 In villages and towns throughout government-controlled Spain, ordinary citizens donated blood for the soldiers who were fighting to defend their young democracy.
 When supplies ran out at the frontline hospitals, nurses, doctors and ambulance drivers gave their blood too.
 I found this fact as powerful as a metaphor as it was in reality.